markproy/bird-classification-workshop/docs/lab4-trigger-inference-from-s3.md

 # Lab 4 - Trigger inference as new pictures arrive in s3

 In this lab, you will configure your s3 bucket to automatically trigger an inference on your endpoint using images as they arrive in the bucket.
+Remembering back to the [workshop overview](../README.md), your AWS DeepLens model will be pushing cropped bird images to S3 as it detects them.
+The event handling you create in this lab will ensure each bird gets identified using the custom image classification model you created in the first few labs.

 Here are the steps involved:

 1. Create a Lambda function to identify bird species
-2. Configure your s3 bucket to trigger your Lambda function
+2. Configure your S3 bucket to trigger your Lambda function
-3. Test by adding an image to s3
+3. Test by adding an image to S3
 4. Extend the function to publish to SNS

 ## Create a Lambda function to identify bird species

 ### Create or select an IAM role for your Lambda function

-This Lambda function requires an IAM role with access for Lambda to SNS, S3, and SageMaker.
-The console doesn't let you pick SageMaker, so it has to be attached manually after the role gets created.
-Your workshop may have created the role on your behalf already.
+This Lambda function requires an IAM role with access to SNS, S3, and SageMaker.
+Your instructor has created the role on your behalf during workshop preparations.
 Go to the IAM console and click on the `Roles` section.
 Look for a role called `deeplens-workshop-lambda-role`.
 Click on that role and ensure it has access to SNS, S3, and SageMaker, as well as basic Lambda execution permissions (i.e., for CloudWatch logging).

 ### Create a 'hello world' Lambda function